ramonrietdijk/livewire-tables/UPGRADE.md

 Guide to upgrade the package to the next major versions.

+## Upgrading to 4.x from 3.x

+Laravel 11 is supported since version 4.x.
+Support for Laravel 10 and PHP version 8.1 have both been dropped.

+The `mount` method has been renamed to `mountHasInitialization` and is moved to the `HasInitialization` concern.
+If you are overriding the `mount` method, make sure to remove `parent::mount()` as it's no longer available.

+The `$key` parameter of methods `updatedFilters` and `updatedSearch` have been made nullable.
+If you are overriding these methods, make sure to update the method signature.

 ## Upgrading to 3.x from 2.x

 Support for Livewire 3 has been introduced in version 3.x.